dportugal-solutionz/nb03ocean-av/README.md

 [Biamp DSP System Files](https://github.com/brianlopezpimco/nb03ocean-av#biamp-dsp-system-files) contain the audio dsp program that controls how the AV system's audio is proccessed.
 To replace or upload a new DSP program to a processor, follow the [Biamp DSP System Files Installation](https://github.com/brianlopezpimco/nb03ocean-av#biamp-dsp-system-files-installation) section below.

-[Cisco User Interface Extension Files](https://github.com/brianlopezpimco/nb03ocean-av#cisco-user-interface-extension-files) contain all the graphics for the room controls panel.
+[Cisco User Interface Extension Files](https://github.com/brianlopezpimco/nb03ocean-av#cisco-user-interface-extension-files) contain the room controls ui for the Cisco navigator touch panel.
 To replace or upload new user interface extensions to a codec, follow the [Cisco User Interface Extension Files Installation](https://github.com/brianlopezpimco/nb03ocean-av#cisco-user-interface-extension-files-installation) section below.

 [Crestron Control System Files](https://github.com/brianlopezpimco/nb03ocean-av#crestron-control-system-files) contain the control system program that controls the behavior of the AV system and it's periferal components.
 To replace or upload new control system code to a processor, follow the [Crestron Control System Files Installation](https://github.com/brianlopezpimco/nb03ocean-av#crestron-control-system-files-installation) section below.